google/eng-practices/review/developer/small-cls.md

     that they really do want the change.
 These CLs can be larger, although some of the caveats from above (such as merging and testing) still apply.

+## Writing Small CLs Efficiently {#efficiently}

+If you write a small CL and then you wait for your reviewer to approve it before you write your next CL, then you're going to waste a lot of time.
+So you want to find some way to work that won't block you while you're waiting for review.
+This could involve having multiple projects to work on simultaneously, finding reviewers who agree to be immediately available, doing in-person reviews, pair programming, or splitting your CLs in a way that allows you to continue working immediately.

+## Splitting CLs {#splitting}

+When starting work that will have multiple CLs with potential dependencies among each other, it's often useful to think about how to split and organize those CLs at a high level before diving into coding.

+Besides making things easier for you as an author to manage and organize your CLs, it also makes things easier for your code reviewers, which in turn makes your code reviews more efficient.

+Here are some strategies for splitting work into different CLs.

+### Stacking Multiple Changes on Top of Each Other {#stacking}

+One way to split up a CL without blocking yourself is to write one small CL, send it off for review, and then immediately start writing another CL *based* on the first CL.
+Most version control systems allow you to do this somehow.

 ### Splitting by Files {#splitting-files}

 Another way to split up a CL is by groupings of files that will require